BAMS: Full Form, Course Details, Fees, Duration, Eligibility, Admission 2024

 Before choosing a BAMS course, students frequently have questions.
 Students usually inquire, "What is BAMS?" and "Why Choose BAMS course?" when deciding on a career.
 Here are a few reasons why a candidate ought to seek BAMS:

-• According to Hindustan Times, there are expectations of growth in the Global Ayurveda Market by 12% from 2022 to 2028.
+• According to the Hindustan Times, there are expectations of growth in the Global Ayurveda Market by 12% from 2022 to 2028.

 • The BAMS is equivalent to MBBS and is recognized by the government of India.
 The candidates will be allowed to work in the public, and private sectors, and hospitals.